-Several national newspapers publish league tables each year.
+Several national media and publishing organisations publish league tables each year.
 Some separate out the qualifications and have a table for schools offering the IB, for example, but for those who do not, there continues to be ongoing debate about whether the grade equivalences across the qualifications are as accurate and fair as they should be.

 The Government league tables for GCSE results have moved towards a value-added system (referred to as Progress 8).
 There are two points for consideration when interpreting the Government league tables – the value-added measure that is being applied and the fact that IGCSEs are not included.
 Independent school pupils often do not take the tests that enable a value-added score to be given.
 As IGCSEs do not qualify for inclusion in these tables, it will be perfectly possible to see very good schools, which were once at the top of a league table, at the bottom.
 This is a great shame as these qualifications are equally rigorous and challenging, although there has been some recent contention about this, they are well recognised by universities and prepare pupils well for the next stage of their studies.